 Revisional breast augmentation is a delicate procedure that can affect your health and the aesthetic beauty of your breast implants, so it is important to see a surgeon who is experienced in performing this type of operation.
 Pittsburgh breast implants surgeon Dr. Cherup has the specialized knowledge and advanced technological resources necessary for a good result.
-Learn more about potential complications that can occur with breast augmentation below, including which problems may require revisional breast augmentation surgery.

 Capsular contraction is the most common “complication” or side effect of breast implant surgery.
 During surgery, a pocket is created for the implant that is somewhat larger than the implant itself.
 During healing, a fibrous membrane called a capsule forms around the device.
 Under ideal circumstances, the pocket maintains its original dimensions and the implant “rests” inside, remaining soft and natural.
 For reasons still largely unknown, however, the scar capsule shrinks or contracts in some women and squeezes the implant, resulting in various degrees of firmness.
 This contraction can occur soon after surgery or many years later and can appear in one or both breasts.
 Current theories suggest that a low grade infection may “trigger” some contraction.
 The use of a textured surface on the implants seems to alter the way in which the scar capsule develops.
 Although use of textured implants has not eliminated capsular contraction, it appears to have reduced this risk to the 5-10% range.